sai-thulasiram/3dmaps/README.md

 # 3d maps using Material UI - Next.js

-This prohect contains pages designed using matrial cards and map component in the same page.
+This project contains pages designed using matrial cards and map component in the same page.

 WIP: want to pass state between card and map components